-- (a) carries out a risk based review and evaluation of the County's financial and other systems and procedures - (b) provides management and Members with advice and assurance to assist them in the effective discharge of their responsibilities - (c) plans audit work having regard to the Authority's corporate plans. - 4.3 Internal Audit derives its authority from the Accounts and Audit Regulations 2011, from this Charter and from Nottinghamshire County Council's Constitution.
+- (a) carries out a risk-based review and evaluation of the entire control environment of the Council - (b) provides management and Members with advice and assurance to assist them in the effective discharge of their responsibilities - (c) plans audit work having regard to the Authority's corporate plans. - 4.3 Internal Audit derives its authority from the Accounts and Audit Regulations 2015, from this Charter and from Nottinghamshire County Council's Constitution.
 The Financial Regulations, which are part of the Constitution, set out that: